drhelius/ansible-azure-openshift/README.md

 ------------
 ### Setup

-You can tweak all the variables in [configuration.yml](configuration.yml), including the domains where OCP will be accesible:
+Tweak all the variables in [configuration.yml](configuration.yml) to your liking, including the public domains where OCP will be accesible:

 ```
 azure: